Method Man: 2007–2010: Blackout! 2

-In early 2008, a remake of the Smooth da Hustler and Trigger tha Gambler classic Broken Language was released to the internet by the duo entitled Broken Language 2008, fueling rumors of a Blackout! sequel coming soon.
-This rumor was further fueled by the duo while performing in Gainesville, Florida at the University of Florida.
+In early 2008, a remake of the Smooth da Hustler and Trigger tha Gambler classic Broken Language was released to the internet by the duo entitled Broken Language 2008, fueling rumors of an upcoming Blackout! sequel.
+This rumor was further fueled by the duo while performing in Gainesville, Florida, at the University of Florida.
 Blackout!
-2 was scheduled for a December 9, 2008, release but was pushed back to the first quarter of 2009, with a new release date of May 19, 2009.
-Bun B confirmed that he guest starred on Blackout!
-2 – in April 2009, a single was released titled "City Lights", produced by Nasty Kutt Also producers such as Erick Sermon, Rockwilder and Pete Rock announced their presence on the album.
+2 was scheduled for a December 9, 2008, release but was pushed back to the second quarter of 2009, with a new release date of May 19, 2009.
+Bun B confirmed that he guested on Blackout!
+2. In April 2009, a single was released entitled "City Lights", produced by Nasty Kutt.
+Erick Sermon, Rockwilder and Pete Rock also confirmed their presence on Blackout!
+2.

-The duo has finished their Still High tour with Termanalogy, the Alchemist, and Evidence of Dilated Peoples.
+The duo finished their Still High tour with Termanology, The Alchemist, and Evidence of Dilated Peoples.

 2011–present: The Meth Lab and Crystal Meth

-Crystal Meth is to be Method Man's upcoming fifth and final studio album.
+Crystal Meth was to be Method Man's fifth and final studio album.
 The album has no confirmed release date.
-The Crystal Meth album was first announced before Method Man began working on his and Redman's second collaboration album, Blackout!
-2, during which time it was tentatively titled The Crystal Method.
-In the liner notes of that album, it was given a scheduled release date for 2009.
-The album, however, was further postponed until it was later mentioned in an MTV interview it would be released in early 2010.
+The Crystal Meth album was first announced before Method Man began working on his and Redman's second album together, Blackout!
+2, at which time it was tentatively titled The Crystal Method.
+In the liner notes of that album, it was given a scheduled release date of 2009.
+The album, however, was further postponed until it was later mentioned in an MTV interview that it would be released in early 2010.
 At a concert on December 23, 2010, Method Man told the crowd to look for his album in March 2011.
 However, the album was postponed again.

-In an April 2011 interview with The Come Up Show, following a recent performance in Canada, Method Man replied to a question regarding his "weed-loving" image: "When you get older and you've got kids and your kids are going to school and you know [their] teachers...and they see how active you are and concerned [you are] with your kids' education or well being, it's hard to sit there and be taken seriously if people are always talking about he's always high...which is totally not the case", he said.
+In an April 2011 interview with The Come Up Show, following a performance in Canada, Method Man replied to a question regarding his "weed-loving" image: "When you get older and you've got kids and your kids are going to school and you know [their] teachers...and they see how active you are and concerned [you are] with your kids' education or well being, it's hard to sit there and be taken seriously if people are always talking about he's always high...which is totally not the case", he said.
 "When I first came out, I was young, we were doing our thing, we smoked a lot...and we didn't care if the world knew.
 Now, I have to use more discretion because of my kids.
 This is not for me; everything I do is for them now, so I use a bit more discretion and I don't put weed as a forefront any more."